DarrellLaycock/Cats_FTW/README.md

 In Visual Studio:
 1. Open solution file Cats_FTW.sln

-2.Create blank SQL Server database or provide your IP Address and I can Open the Azure SQL Firewall
+2. Create blank SQL Server database or provide your IP Address and I can Open the Azure SQL Firewall

 3. Update the connection string for SQLDbContext in Web.config